 5. Use directions consistently

 When I say, “Hi there, Mister Handsome.
 Come on up here,” Thomas knows it’s time to have his pre-bedtime special moment with me.
 Bella will occasionally sit on the floor and look up at me while I’m writing, as if she’s asking permission for lap time; when I look at her and say “Come on up” or make a kissing sound, she knows that means she’s welcome.

 6. If your cat gets too rough, think of kittens at play

 When kittens play, they’re developing social as well as physical skills.
 When one kitten is too rough with the other, the victim will squeak loudly and disengage himself from the bully.
 Do the same thing if your cat insists on using your fingers and toes as toys: Say “Ow!” in a high-pitched voice and put the cat on the floor, then ignore him for a while.
 Do this consistently until your cat learns that it’s not okay to chew on you or claw the heck out of you.

 Each cat has his own dialect, so to speak.
-The best way to learn your cat’s language is to observe him carefully.
-Every little gesture and look speaks volumes, and with enough experience, you’ll find yourself understanding your cat’s language better than you ever imagined.
+The best way to learn how to talk to your cat is to observe your kitty and his cat language carefully.
+Every little gesture and look speaks volumes, and with enough experience, you’ll find yourself understanding cat language better than you ever imagined.

-How do you communicate with your cats?
+Tell us: How do you talk to your cat?
+What are your tips for how to talk to your cat?
 What techniques have worked for you when introducing yourself to a new cat or working with your own cats?
-Share your experiences (and cute photos) in the comments.
+Share your experiences in the comments.